Drill Point Dies for Metal Building Construction Fasteners

 Machine Setup

-- Header speed: Reduce by 15–20% compared to standard screws
+- Header speed: Reducing by approximately 15–20% compared to standard screws is common practice

-- Punch alignment: Critical — check with dial indicator every shift
+- Punch alignment: Critical — checking with dial indicator every shift is strongly recommended

 - Cooling: Ensure adequate lubrication flow to the die station